DavidSchirduan/DavidSchirduan.github.io/_games/abide.md

 **GM:** Ooh, great idea!
 I’ll make you a new Task for that.
 How about this:  ‘Scout the town and prepare for arrival’

-> The GM thinks this should be quick, so gives the task 4 Energy, 2 Roll Limit.
+> The GM thinks this should be quick, so gives the task 4 Progress, 2 Roll Limit.

 > Louis is using his Spell to see that far ahead; without that spell he couldn’t work on this task at all.
 It’s allowing him, not assisting him.
 Louis agrees and rolls a die and gets a 7.
 Louis Marks a Number and wants to roll again since there is one roll left on this task.
 The second roll is a 15.
-5 Energy is applied, the Task is finished!
+5 Progress is made, the Task is finished!

 **GM:** Nice work!
 By climbing tall trees and using your Spell you get snapshots of the town over the course of your journey.
 It’s a small place, no walls, only a few guards.